TutteInstitute/toponymy/doc/migration.rst

 Keyphrase and exemplar vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The low-level ``diverse_exemplars`` function no longer accepts
+``centroid_vectors``.
+It computes centroids internally from the supplied
+object vectors and cluster membership.

 ``KeyphraseBuilder`` clears fitted attributes before a refit and installs its
 matrix, vocabulary and vectors together after successful validation.
 Empty input